nu-book/cordova-doc/plugins/media-capture/index.md

 image file.
 If the user terminates the operation before capturing an image, the `CaptureErrorCB` callback executes with a `CaptureError` object featuring a `CaptureError.CAPTURE_NO_MEDIA_FILES` error code.

-### Supported Platforms

-- Amazon Fire OS
-- Android
-- BlackBerry 10
-- iOS
-- Windows Phone 7 and 8
-- Windows 8

-### Windows Phone 7 Quirks

-Invoking the native camera application while your device is connected via Zune does not work, and the error callback executes.

 ### Example